The Register

 The Register (often also called El Reg) is a British technology news website co-founded in 1994 by Mike Magee and John Lettice.
-The online newspaper's masthead sublogo is "Biting the hand that feeds IT."
+The masthead sublogo is a vulture "Biting the hand that feeds IT."
 The publication's primary focus is information technology news and opinions.
+In 2025, The Register was named the "BBC of cloud computing news" by the premiere cloud computing industry conference, CloudFest.

 Situation Publishing Ltd is the site's publisher.
-Drew Cullen is an owner and Linus Birtles is the managing director.
+Drew Cullen is an owner, and Linus Birtles is the managing director.
 Andrew Orlowski was the executive editor before leaving the website in May 2019.

 History

 The Register was founded in London as an email newsletter called Chip Connection.
-In 1998 The Register became a daily online news source.
-Magee left in 2001 to start competing publications The Inquirer, and later the IT Examiner and TechEye.
+In 1998, The Register became a daily online news source.
+Magee left in 2001 to start competing publications The Inquirer and later the IT Examiner and TechEye.

 In 2002, The Register expanded to have a presence in London and San Francisco, creating The Register USA at theregus.com through a joint venture with Tom's Hardware.
 In 2003, that site moved to theregister.com.
-That content was later merged onto theregister.co.uk.
-The Register carries syndicated content including Simon Travaglia's BOFH stories.
+That content was later merged onto theregister.co.uk, but the entire site moved to theregister.com in 2023.
+The Register carries news and columns including Simon Travaglia's BOFH stories.

-In 2010 The Register supported the successful launch of the Paper Aircraft Released into Space, a project they announced in 2009 that released a paper plane in the extreme upper atmosphere.
+In 2010, The Register supported the successful launch of the Paper Aircraft Released into Space, a project they announced in 2009 that released a paper plane in the extreme upper atmosphere.

-The Register also ran the websites Register Hardware and Channel Register, which merged into The Register.

 Readership and content

-In 2011 it was read daily by over 350,000 users according to the Audit Bureau of Circulations, rising to 468,000 daily and nearly 9.5 million monthly in 2013.
-In November 2011 the UK and US each accounted for approximately 42% and 34% of page impressions respectively, with Canada being the next most significant origin of page hits at 3%.
-In 2012 the UK and US accounted for approximately 41% and 28% of page impressions respectively, with Canada at 3.61%.
+In 2011, it was read daily by over 350,000 users according to the Audit Bureau of Circulations, rising to 468,000 daily and nearly 9.5 million monthly in 2013.
+In November 2011, the UK and US each accounted for approximately 42% and 34% of page impressions respectively, with Canada being the next most significant origin of page hits at 3%.
+In 2012, the UK and US accounted for approximately 41% and 28% of page impressions respectively, with Canada at 3.61%.

 Channel Register covers computer business and trade news, which includes business press releases.
 News and articles for computer hardware and consumer electronics are covered by Reg Hardware.
 Reg Research is an in-depth resource on technologies and how they relate to business.

 Their stories are cited by major news sources and also used for backup information.
 Stories in other periodicals were based on their exposés.
 For instance, InformationWeek ran a story about The Registers story, as used as the source for a New York Times article.

-In September 2018, the Alexa ranking was #7,194.
+In September 2018, its Alexa ranking was #7,194.

-National Archives and Records Administration has archived part of the Web site.
+The National Archives and Records Administration has archived part of the Web site.

 Writers

 The Register has an editorial staff of about 20 writers and production experts around the world.
 Matt Rosoff is editor-in-chief.
-Paul Kunert is EMEA editor, Avram Piltch is US editor and Simon Sharwood is Asia-Pacific editor.
+Paul Kunert is EMEA editor, Jude Karabus is EMEA deputy editor, Avram Piltch is US editor, and Simon Sharwood is Asia-Pacific editor.
 Columnists include Mark Pesce and Rupert Goodwins.